 With meat and larger cuts of fish, the most important step is to bring it up to room temperature before you start cooking and also ... be in no rush.
 With large pieces of meat, to get an even cook with a nice crust, I usually sear, then rest, then sear then rest and so on, repeating this process four to five times until the internal temperature of what I am barbecuing reaches 52 degrees or medium rare after resting.
 This usually equates to 42 degrees (or warm to the touch on your lip if you insert a metal skewer after the last sear), as the meat will jump 10 degrees while resting.

-In our test kitchen for allta we have been experimenting with so many different Irish seafoods, and I have been blown away.
 I love the Connemara clams from the guys at Killary fjord.
 They are awesome cooked over the flame, just till they open, and dressed with some dry apple cider and cep oil, or just lemon juice and olive oil is equally delicious.

 I would also say, don’t be daunted by cooking bigger cuts of meat and fish whole and presenting them family style, with condiments and salads, and served with grilled sourdough bread and sheep’s yoghurt flatbreads.
 It’s the perfect way to eat in the sun.